Fiancé(e) Visas and Marriage in Scottsdale

 If the marriage is concluded, fiancé(e) can adjust his/her status to legal permanent resident status.
 If the marriage is not concluded, fiancé(e) has to leave the U.S.

-Our Phoenix Immigration Attorney has extensive experience with fiancé(e) visa.
-Call us at 480-425-2009 or contact us TODAY to schedule a FREE CONSULTATION!
+Our Scottsdale Immigration Attorney has extensive experience with fiancé(e) visa.
+Call us at 480 425-2009 or contact us TODAY to schedule a CONSULTATION!